 Physical Qualifications for Admission

-The following are physical qualifications that are essential for participation in the Doctor of Chiropractic Degree Program at Logan College of Chiropractic/University Programs.
+The following are physical qualifications that are essential for participation in the Doctor of Chiropractic Degree Program at Logan University.
 All students admitted must individually be able to perform satisfactorily in the College's classrooms, clinics and laboratories.
 Apply now!

 The following physical qualifications as defined by the Cabinet and ultimately by the Board of Trustees are: